 Copper blonde is a vibrant blonde hue that features amber undertones.
-The rich and warm colour is perfect for medium-toned complexions and both deep blue and light brown eyes.
-The pretty colour is also a great way for ladies with dark hair to go blonde without it looking too brassy.
+The rich and warm color is perfect for medium-toned complexions and both deep blue and light brown eyes.
+The pretty color is also a great way for ladies with dark hair to go blonde without it looking too brassy.

 Strawberry Blonde Hair

 Strawberry blonde is a very warm shade of blonde.
 Featuring a reddish/brown tint, strawberry blonde appears almost like a sunset tone.
-The light, warm colour tends to look best with fair skin tones and light eye colours.
-Easy to achieve if your hair is already a light colour, this lovely colour can be created by applying red tones to a soft blonde base.
+The light, warm color tends to look best with fair skin tones and light eye colors.
+Easy to achieve if your hair is already a light color, this lovely color can be created by applying red tones to a soft blonde base.

 Blonde Ombre Hair